 - 1. A Physician;

 - 2. A Dentist;

 - 3. An Oral surgeon; and/or

-4. Any other Covered Provider;
+- 4. Any other Covered Provider;

 will not be covered under this Group Policy except Medically Necessary services for the initial repair or replacement of sound natural teeth which are damaged as a result of an Accident will be covered under this Group Policy.
-The following will not be covered under this Group Policy, even if they are related to an Accident: (1) orthodontics; (2) dentofacial orthopedics; (3) orthognathic surgery; or (4) related appliances.
+The following will not be covered under this Group Policy, even if they are related to an Accident: (1) orthodontics; (2) dentofacial orthopedics; or (3) related appliances.